-Modern competitive surfing is an incredible intense sports activity.
-It's hard to imagine an athlete competing at the highest level that can't throw and land an air reverse, get barreled, and complete a full roundhouse cutback.
+Modern competitive surfing is an incredibly intense sports activity.
+It's hard to imagine an athlete competing at the highest level who can't throw, land an air reverse, get barreled, and complete a full roundhouse cutback.

-Even taking into consideration that there are a lot of points at stake, and quite a few events held in different wave conditions, surfers may end up tied at the end of the season.
+Even considering that there are many points at stake and quite a few events held in different wave conditions, surfers may end up tied at the end of the season.

 Past History and Possible Surf-Off Formats

 There's been a growing tendency to watch world titles being decided in the last event of the season.